 - a.
-In the fall of 2020, RRHA's Communications and Public Relations department developed a comprehensive, agency-wide communications plan. - b.
-The department also conducted a Resident Communications Survey to assess how the agency can best reach families who receive housing assistance from RRHA. - c.
-RRHA continues to analyze how best to communicate with other key stakeholders. - d.
-RRHA has standardized communications with a new logo, website, mass text messaging capabilities, and social media accounts presenting a cohesive picture of the agency. - e.
-The Communications department has also worked hard to issue press releases and other statements to highlight all the great work the agency is doing.
+In the fall of 2020, RRHA's Communications and Public Relations department continues to use its developed a comprehensive, agencywide communications plan that was developed in the fall of 2020. - b.
+The department also conducted a Resident Communications Survey to assess how the agency can best reach families who receive housing assistance from RRHA. - ←b.RRHA continues to analyze how best to communicate with other key stakeholders. - d.-RRHA has standardized communications with a new logo, website, mass text messaging capabilities, and social media accounts presenting a cohesive picture of the agency. - e.c.
+The Communications department has also worked continues to hard to issue press releases and other statements to highlight all the great work the agency is doing.
 Unfortunately, RRHA cannot always rely on local media to provide accurate and thorough reporting on agency activities.